21. 12. 2013 - 5. 1. 2014

-For the third time I was on the road with a radio station in the Principality of Liechtenstein − this time at the turn of the year 2013/2014.
+For the third time I was on the road with a radio station in the Principality of Liechtenstein - this time at the turn of the year 2013/2014.
 So it seems, that this small country has cast a spell on me.
-The words "on the road" concerned only me himself, because as "base camp" and as permanent location for the radio station I chose once again the mountain guest-house Sücka.
+The words "on the road" concerned only me himself, because as "base camp" and as permanent location for the radio station I chose once again the Mountain Inn Sücka.

-A smal note: You can not (!) reach the mountain guest-house in the winter with your car, because the in the summer available narrow street to the old tunnel is in use in the winter as sledge way.
+A smal note: You can not (!) reach the Mountain Inn in the winter with your car, because the in the summer available narrow street to the old tunnel is in use in the winter as sledge way.
 In the winter there is a rigid ban to drive.
 In addition to drive a mirror like street up or down with a gradient of approximately 20 % it's not everyone's cup of tea.
-Who want to go to the mountain guest-house, who park his car at the large parking place in the valley near the bus stop "Steg/Tunnel" and walk on the hiking trail in the forrest or on the sledge way.
+Who want to go to the Mountain Inn, who park his car at the large parking place in the valley near the bus stop "Steg/Tunnel" and walk on the hiking trail in the forrest or on the sledge way.
 You arrives at the Sücke in about 20 minutes.
 Here you can find the exact location.
 Big pieces of luggage will be transported up by request (via telephon) with a shuttle service.

 Activities in and around Malbun

 There is no necessity to limit himself to the ski slopes during a winter holiday in Liechtenstein.
 This illustrates also the webpage Winter in Liechtenstein.
 Also if the oldest resident of Liechtensteiner (the foehn wind) whooshes round the house corners, one can spend the time there also relaxed.
 All in the winter existing ski slopes (all level of difficulty), cross-country ski trails, skater ski trials and footpaths are schedules in the brochure "Winter map" by Liechtenstein Tourismus.
 The footpaths are marked with pink painted poles and sign-board and are at all times in mint condition.
 You can't miss these footpaths even so there is deep snow.
-Directly at the mountain guest-house begins the 1000 m long natural sledge way, which is lit up far into the night − You can rent a sledge at the mountain guest-house.
+Directly at the Mountain Inn begins the 1000 m long natural sledge way, which is lit up far into the night - You can rent a sledge at the Mountain Inn.
 If you prefer cross-country skiing, who to get one's money worth on the trails named Valünaloop.
 A lenght of 3 km of these circular trails are lighted.

 Who want to enjoy the overlook at the mountain summits, should visit the mountain restaurant Sareis (in German: Bergrestaurant Sareis).
 The Sareis is accessible with the chair lift of the Bergbahnen Malbun, as well as via the footphat, which begins at the church in Malbun.
 A look at the webcam at the mountain station of the chair lift provides the proper overview and clarity about whether the way up is worthwhile.
 But remember: The weather quite once can change quickly in the mountains.
 Even if the mist hangs on the summit if you starts your way up, it can be sunny up there.
 Or in valley thick fog is present, while the sun is shining above.